Kalaripayattu – 3,000-Year-Old Indian Martial Art From Which Kung Fu And Karate Emerged

 Alexander The Great And Confrontation With The Indians

 Europeans came into contact with Kalaripayattu in 327 BC, when the Greeks, led by Alexander the Great, set out to conquer India.
-It was Alexander's last win, and at the same time, the most challenging campaign, as the Indians proved to be great warriors.
+It was Alexander's last win and at the same time, the most challenging campaign, as the Indians proved to be great warriors.

 For centuries, Kalaripayattu was the martial art of the armies of Indian kings.
-It flourished from the 13th century to 18th century AD.
+It flourished from the 13th century to the 18th century AD.

 Decline Of Dangerous Military Practice Of Kalaripayattu

 The decline of kalari began when the British settled in India.
-The Hindus were so highly skilled in their art that the British authorities, under the threat of the death penalty, banned the military part of the kalari practice, considering it as extremely dangerous.
-Kalaripayattu becomes very dangerous in the next phase of training when weapons like the sword or the knife are wielded and extremely good concentration, muscular strength, swiftness, and precision must be developed.
+The Hindus were so highly skilled in their art that the British authorities, under the threat of the death penalty, banned the military part of the kalari practice, considering it extremely dangerous.
+Kalaripayattu becomes very dangerous in the next phase of training when weapons like the sword or the knife are wielded, and extremely good concentration, muscular strength, swiftness, and precision must be developed.
 Also, the limbs of the body must move along with the eyes.
 It’s vital because a moment out of focus may cost one’s very life.

 Therefore, the British allowed only the practice’s medical aspect.
 Today, Kalaripayattu is a method of physical fitness and an empty-handed means of self-defense.